ManageIQ/manageiq-performance/README.md

 The middleware included in this gem is a modular middleware, and will add components based on if the gem required by the component is present.

-The two middleware components currently available are:
+The three middleware components currently available are:

 * `activesupport_timers`
+* `activerecord_queries`
 * `stackprof`

-Both will write their data to a directory that is configured on application boot, something like `tmp/miq_performance/run_123456789`, where `123456789` is a timestamp of when the application was booted.
+Each will write their data to a directory that is configured on application boot, something like `tmp/miq_performance/run_123456789`, where `123456789` is a timestamp of when the application was booted.